 The IP address, netmask, network address, broadcast address, gateway address, and nameserver addresses are typically specified via the appropriate directives in the file

 /etc/network/interfaces.
 For more information, view the system manual page for

 interfaces, with the following command typed at a terminal prompt:

-IP routing is a means of specifying and discovering paths in a TCP/IP network along which network data may be sent.
+IP routing is a way of specifying and discovering paths in a TCP/IP network that network data can be sent along.
 Routing uses a set of routing tables to direct the forwarding of network data packets from their source to the destination, often via many intermediary network nodes known as routers.
-There are two primary forms of IP routing: Static Routing and Dynamic Routing.
+There are two primary forms of IP routing: static routing and dynamic routing.

 Dynamic routing depends on large networks with multiple possible IP routes from a source to a destination and makes use of special routing protocols, such as the Router Information Protocol (RIP), which handle the automatic adjustments in routing tables that make dynamic routing possible.
 Dynamic routing has several advantages over static routing, such as superior scalability and the ability to adapt to failures and outages along network routes.
 Additionally, there is less manual configuration of the routing tables, since routers learn from one another about their existence and available routes.
-This trait also eliminates the possibility of introducing mistakes in the routing tables via human error.
-Dynamic routing is not perfect, however, and presents disadvantages such as heightened complexity and additional network overhead from router communications, which does not immediately benefit the end users, but still consumes network bandwidth.
+This trait also prevents mistakes being introduced into the routing tables via human error.
+Dynamic routing is not perfect, however, and presents disadvantages such as heightened complexity and additional network overhead from router communications, which does not immediately benefit the end users but still consumes network bandwidth.

 TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) are the most common protocols used to transfer data over networks.